LOCATION | Muskegon, MI |

 - Improved access for individuals with disabilities

 “After visiting the building many times over the years, I am looking forward to the space being reimagined and updated to fit the current needs of our community.
-The Clubhouse will be a welcoming place for all to swim, workout, learn new things, and be their authentic self through the Boys & Girls Club and the Neal Fitness Center”
+This will be a welcoming place for all to swim, workout, learn new things, and be their authentic self through the Boys & Girls Club and the Neal Fitness Center”

-Executive Director
+– Monica Turnbull, Executive Director

-Racial Demographics of BGCML Youth Served in 2022
+Racial Demographics of BGCML Youth Served (2022)

 Meeting the Needs of Area Youth